 The term "measurement focus" is used to denote what is being measured and reported in the Authority's financial statements.
-The Authority is accounted for on the flow of "economic resources" measurement focus.
+The Authority is accounted for on the "flow of economic resources" measurement focus.
+The flow of economic resources refers to the reporting of all the net assets available to the Authority for the purposes of providing related water and sewer services.
 The accounting objectives of this measurement focus are the determination of operating income, changes in net assets (or cost recovery), financial position and cash flows.
 All assets and liabilities (whether current or noncurrent) and associated activities are reported and equity is reported as net assets.
 The term "basis of accounting" is used to determine when a transaction or event is recognized in the Authority's financial statements.
 The Authority uses the full accrual basis of accounting, with revenues recorded when earned and expenses recorded when incurred, even though actual payment or receipt may not occur until after the period ends.

-WASA has elected, as allowed in paragraph 7 of GASB Statement No. 20, Accounting and Financial Reporting for Proprietary Funds and Other Governmental Entities that use Proprietary Fund Accounting, not to follow Financial Accounting Standards Board (FASB) pronouncements issued subsequent to November 30, 1989.
+WASA has elected, as allowed in paragraph 7 of GASB Statement No. 20, Accounting and Financial Reporting for Proprietary Funds and Other Governmental Entities That Use Proprietary Fund Accounting, not to follow Financial Accounting Standards Board (FASB) pronouncements issued subsequent to November 30, 1989.
 Therefore, WASA follows all GASB pronouncements; and FASB pronouncements issued on or before November 30, 1989, unless those pronouncements conflict or contradict GASB pronouncements.

-As allowed by GASB 20, WASA accounts for its regulatory assets and liabilities in accordance with the Statement of Financial Accounting Standards Board Statement No. 71, Accounting for the Effects of Certain Types of Regulations (SFAS 71).
-In general, SFAS 71 covers the type of regulation that permits rates to be set at levels intended to recover the estimated costs of providing regulated services, including the cost of capital.
+As allowed by GASB 20, WASA accounts for its regulatory assets and liabilities in accordance with the Statement of Financial Accounting Standards Board Statement No. 71, Accounting for the Effects of Certain Types of Regulations (SFAS No. 71).
+In general, SFAS No. 71 covers the type of regulation that permits rates to be set at levels intended to recover the estimated costs of providing regulated services, including the cost of capital.
 There are times in which the revenues intended to cover certain costs are provided either before or after the costs have been incurred.
 If the costs will be recovered in the future, a regulatory asset is capitalized and reduced as the related revenues are provided.
 If the current recovery is for costs that will be incurred in future periods, regulatory liabilities are accrued and reduced as those costs are incurred.
-As of September 30, 2008 and 2007, no regulatory assets or liabilities were required to be reported in accordance with SFAS 71.
+As of September 30, 2009 and 2008, no regulatory assets or liabilities were required to be reported in accordance with SFAS No. 71.